Chapter 1: The Two Strangers

 Oswald's fingertips would never stray from the appropriate areas; Louis-Charles' squeezed at her hips and calves.

 Finished with his exhibition, he settled Birdie onto his left hipbone – much like a slave would with their own child during picking hours.
-His neck had grown red from his exertions.
-He claimed, "You both ought to be proud of how lovely your darling girl is.
+His neck was red from his exertions.
+He claimed, "You ought to be proud of how lovely your darling girl is.
 Her beauty should be talked about from here to Pikesville!"

 "You say that now, but you'll see how much of a spitfire our 'darling girl' can be!"
 Marietta snickered, although Birdie wasn't aware of the joke.